-From Native American sobriety circles though Keeley’s Gold Cure and Alcoholics Anonymous, it’s evident that addicts and substance abusers do better when at least some of the people helping them have personal experience with substance abuse, dependence or addiction themselves.
+From Native American sobriety circles though Keeley’s Gold Cure and Alcoholics Anonymous, it’s evident that addicts and substance use disorderrs do better when at least some of the people helping them have personal experience with substance use disorder, dependence or addiction themselves.

 Knowing that the healer has suffered as the patient has, and has not only recovered but thrived and returned to help others, is good for the addict.
 Helping others into and in recovery also is good for the healer who is a former addict.

 Carl Jung referred to this phenomenon as “wounded healers,” that “a good half of every treatment that probes at all deeply consists in the doctor’s examining himself” and finding a similar hurt, and that this common hurt “gives a measure of his power to heal.”
 That applies to social workers, physicians and healthcare workers in addiction and substance use disorder treatment.

 Alcoholics Anonymous was inspired by co-founder Bill Wilson’s experience with the Oxford Group, an earlier Christian organization which though not expressly for treatment of alcoholism, did stress surrender to God and selfless living.
 Its “Six Assumptions” are akin to AA’s Twelve Steps, including: “Those who have been changed must change others.”
 That’s similar to AA’s final step: “Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.”

 To give back, to help others as you were helped, is built into the recovery movement’s DNA.
 It’s not just good karma or altruism: It works.
 It’s spiritual, religious and scientific.